Diksha-Maurya/Website-Cloning-Tool/README.md

 * **Scraping Reliability & Approach:**
     * This project uses a **local Playwright instance** for website scraping.
 This allows the tool to process JavaScript-heavy websites and retrieve fully rendered HTML, which is crucial for providing accurate design context to the LLM.
-    * **Acknowledgement regarding Production Environments:** The Orchids Challenge guidelines wisely caution that "Spinning up local browsers can be a slow and expensive process in production settings" and suggest considering cloud-hosted solutions.
-While local Playwright demonstrates the technical capability to handle complex sites for this challenge, for a production-grade system, a cloud-hosted browser solution (such as Browserbase or Hyperbrowser, as suggested in the challenge) would be implemented.
-This would enhance scalability, manage resources efficiently, and offer better resilience against IP blocks or firewalls.

 * **LLM-Based Cloning:**
     * The goal is **aesthetic similarity**, not a pixel-perfect or fully functional replica.